 The bio picture that every artist has to have, static and posed, but is not who we realy are.

 This is Niko, a British Lab, well to be clear my wifes dog that she lets me play with.

 Working on a stone Barn Owl.
-With this piece i discovered color variations in the stone and as I was working on it it continued to follow the sholder and wings.
+With this piece I discovered color variations in the stone and as I was working, it continued move and I just had to follow to define the shoulder and wings.

 The Owl nearing completeion, hours of sanding and polishing reveal the beauty of the stone.